-The California aggregation known as Night Ranger came to prominence in popular music during the advent of MTV, but few realize the band existed earlier with a slightly different moniker.
-Guitarist Brad Gillis has also played with Ozzy Osbourne, and has been accumulating an admirable collection of vintage guitars to use in his recording projects, which are varied and include soundtracks for video games.
+Night Ranger came to prominence with the advent of MTV; guitarist Brad Gillis has played with Ozzy Osbourne and accumulated an admirable collection of vintage guitars to use in his recording projects, which are varied and include soundtracks for video games.

 Gillis’ first love is live performance, however, and as he anticipated a summer 2001 tour that would take Night Ranger all over the U.S., Gillis was also eager to discuss his second solo album, Alligator.
 But we started with the band in which he made his first nationally released recordings, Rubicon, which also featured Night Ranger bassist Jack Blades (VG, May ’98).

 Vintage Guitar: Since you’re from the East Bay area of California, one might wonder what influence another East Bay band, Tower of Power, had on Rubicon, since both bands had horns.

 Brad Gillis: A lot!
 Rubicon was a funk rock band, and when they asked me to join they were looking for someone to add a rock and roll edge to the funk from their three-piece horn section.
 They were trying to bridge the gap between disco-funk and rock and roll in the mid ’70s.
 They saw me playing with a band called Arm & Hammer in a nightclub one night, and asked me to audition at Studio Instrument Rentals in San Francisco.
 They had tentatively given the gig to a friend of mine named Danny Chauncey(38 Special); we went to the same high school in Alameda, CA. They’d told him they had one more guitarist to audition.